 Heavy Equipment

-The firm hopes to use its success in the global car market to win the attention of construction executives.
+The firm leverages its global car market success to attract construction executives.

 Toyota Motor Corp., one of the world’s biggest carmakers, has made a foray into the global construction truck market with the launch of the highly applauded Hino XL Series.